Frank Bacon (football manager)

 Francis Noot Bacon (22 March 1862 – 25 January 1918) was a director of Bristol City.
 He was born and died in Bedminster, Bristol.
 He was installed as temporary manager between October 1910 & January 1911 after the dismissal of Harry Thickett.
 In January 1911 Sam Hollis took over for his third, and final, spell as manager.

-Francis was also landlord of the Masonic Hotel in North St, Bedminster from 1897 until his death in 1918.
+Francis was also landlord of the Masonic Hotel in North Street, Bedminster from 1897 until his death in 1918.

 Frank Bacon is the great-great-grandfather of footballer Mike Hooper.